1PlaceNZ/cordova-sqlite-porter/README.md

     - {boolean} dataOnly - if true, only row data will be exported.
 Otherwise, table structure will also be exported.
 Defaults to false.
     - {boolean} structureOnly - if true, only table structure will be exported.
 Otherwise, row will also be exported.
 Defaults to false.
     - {array} tables - list of table names to export.
 If not specified, all tables will be exported.
+    - {function} filterFn - filter function to execute for every row when exporting the table row, with arguments:
+        - {string} tableName - current table the export is running against..
+        - {object} row - current table row that is currently been exported.

 ### Example usage